cvillamar/scDRS-test/README.md

 # scDRS-test

 Take an input config file and output a command to run scDRS’ “munge-gs” and “compute-score” functions

 ## Purpose

+Demonstrate a simple interface based on user-provided configuration files.

 ## Input
 YAML configuration file with some scDRS parameters.

 For documentation of the parameters included see the example config.yml file.

 Details available in the original scDRS docs: https://martinjzhang.github.io/scDRS/reference_cli.html